spShashankGit/advent-of-code-2024/readme.md

-# Advenet of Code 2024
+# Advent of Code 2024

 Advent of code is an online coding challenge, existing since 2018.
 The rules to participate are simple:
 1. One coding puzzle will be available very morning.